dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

     require a level of dedication from the player that's uncommon in more modern titles.

-    However, this does not mean that these games are less fun, on the contrary!
+    However, this does not mean that these games are less fun; on the contrary!
 The old adage "you get out what you put in" is certainly true for old DOS games.
 Many people (including the author of this present article) think that the satisfaction and enjoyment you get when mastering